How to Grow Mushrooms at Home: The Beginner's Guide

 4. Mycelium, from which mushrooms are produced.
 The cycle repeats.

-So, we already know that a mushroom is the reproductive organ of a fungus.
-From the fruitbody, spores are produced, which are a bit like plant seeds.
+So, in a nutshell, mushrooms are the reproductive organ of a fungus.
+From the fruiting body, spores are produced, which are a bit like plant seeds.
 They contain all the genetic material needed to produce a new generation of fungi.

 Mushrooms usually occur for just a few days and release billions of spores.
-These spores, if they are lucky enough to find itself in a nutrient rich environment and the conditions are just right, it will germinate.
+These spores, if they are lucky enough to find themselves in a nutrient-rich environment and the conditions are just right, will germinate.

 The majority of the fungal life cycle takes place hidden in the subterranean, in soil, logs and other organic matter.
 Here, the fungus is made up of a fine threadlike network called mycelium.
 You can think of mycelium as the roots that provide nutrients to the fungus to help it develop the fruiting body.